 Increase Task Force Membership and Participation.

-Clean Energy Option sign-up campaign leading to free solar array for high school Multi-year partnership with Project Green high school student organization
+We conducted a multi-year Clean Energy Option sign-up campaign leading to a free solar array for the high school.

-Sponsorship of 4 community forums on climate change, energy efficiency, solar power and state resources
+We have sponsored over 8 community forums on climate change, energy efficiency, solar power and state resources.

-Highly successful Home Energy Solutions energy audit promotion campaign in conjunction with Town government and vendors.
-Presented $13,025 check to S.A.R.A.H.
+In 2014-15, we sponsored a highly successful Home Energy Solutions (HES) energy assessment promotion campaign in conjunction with Town government and vendors.
+We presented a $12,725 check to S.A.R.A.H.

-Solarize North Haven Campaign in conjunction with SolarizeCT to encourage residents to install residential solar arrays.
+We conducted 2 Solarize North Haven Campaigns in conjunction with SolarizeCT to encourage residents to install residential solar arrays.